warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 An example of such analysis is illustrated in a short video in the [Gramene series](https://www.youtube.com/channel/UCMtmq20XMccsNUaACuqQJ-w) where transcriptomics data is overlaid onto orthology-based projected pathways to compare expression between mutant and wild-type tissues at distinct developmental stages.

 ![pathways](images/pangrape22.png "Pathways")

+**Papers**

+For genes with curated gene function, this tab displays a list of papers with PubMed identifiers.
+For all genes, a link to a form to provide gene  function (supported with ontoliogy terms and experimental validation described in publications).

+IMAGE

 **Cross-References**